john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

   });
 ```

-So in the running example of the Car object, when you try to access the ```isAutomobile``` property, you will be successful.
+And if you were to see this in action with the running example of the Car object, when you try to access the ```isAutomobile``` property, you will be successful because you are getting the private member specified within the function
 ```JavaScript
   function Car(make, model) {
     let isAutomobile = true;